 Get the latest news, resources and tips to help you and your small business succeed.

 This can cause a huge lag in the business operations if the business is restricted from using the old hosting provider’s services.
 So, do not start any migration process before signing up for a better provider.

 2- Know the Technical Aspect

 Now comes the tricky bit.
-Currently you would be having two different hosting providers, the old one and the new one.
+Currently, you would be having two different hosting providers, the old one and the new one.
 You would now be required to shift from your old hosting provider to the new one.
-Make sure you maintain the same files an folders structure in order to make the process go smoothly.
+Make sure you maintain the same files and folder structure in order to make the process go smoothly.

 3- Have a Backup